larntz/lemmy-directory/content/lemmy.world/belgium.md

 ---
 title: "Belgium"
 name: "belgium"
 description: "Welcome!This is a community about Belgium.
-Feel free to post news, memes or anything related to Belgium.- Dutch, French, German and English posts are allowed.
-But define the correct language when you post.- No racism or bigotry.- Be civil: disagreements happen, but that doesn’t provide the right to personally insult others.- No spam posting.- Submission headline should match the article title (don’t cherry-pick information from the title to fit your agenda).- Shitposts and memes are allowed until they prove to be a problem.
-They can and will be removed at moderator discretion.- No trollingI'm looking for moderators for this community.
-Preferably at least one for each of our country's languages."
+Feel free to post news, memes or anything related to Belgium.- Please post in English.- No racism or bigotry.- Be civil: disagreements happen, but that doesn’t provide the right to personally insult others.- No spam posting.- Submission headline should match the article title (don’t cherry-pick information from the title to fit your agenda).- Shitposts and memes are allowed until they prove to be a problem.
+They can and will be removed at moderator discretion.- No trollingCommunity Links: - [Belgique](https://lemmy.world/c/belgique)"
 type: community
-date: "2023-07-01 17:13:55"
+date: "2023-07-06 18:34:09"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/belgium"
 host: lemmy.world
-lastmod: "2023-06-23 06:25:34"
+lastmod: "2023-07-02 07:31:54"
 published: "2023-06-10 21:24:46"
-subscribers: 236
+subscribers: 369
-posts: 31
+posts: 38
-comments: 256
+comments: 374
-weight: 31
+weight: 38
-dau: 2
+dau: 6
-wau: 62
+wau: 43
-mau: 82
+mau: 105
 instances:
 - "lemmy_world"
 tags: